 - It can help teachers make informed decisions and help guide instruction.

-- When I see a student struggling on a skill from their homework, I know I have some reteaching to do.
+- When I see a student struggling with a skill from their homework, I know I have some reteaching to do.
 Class time is so limited and already stretched to the max, so I don’t have as much time as I would like to see if each and every student understands what I’ve taught each day.
-Homework is the perfect way to see if a students “gets it”, and it didn’t take any class time.
+Homework is the perfect way to see if a student “gets it”, and it didn’t take any class time.

 - It can help build student confidence and skill retention.

 - Because I use a mostly-review style homework (I’ll get into that in a bit), students who didn’t get to master a skill in class while it was being taught, will be given the opportunity to continue to practice that same skill on their nightly homework.
 In my experience, I have seen my students’ self-confidence boost!
-They may not master the skill on the first, second, or third night, but eventually they do.
+They may not master the skill on the first, second, or third night, but eventually, they do.
 Homework gives them the opportunity to keep practicing and feel success at their own pace.

 Here is a quick reference guide of “Do’s and Don’ts.

-The Solution: Years ago, I created a homework system for my students that would do all of the above and more.
+Years ago, I created a homework system for my students that would do all of the above and more.
 Simple…Thoughtful…Effective.
 That’s what I was going for.
 I wrote about 6-8 problems per night.
 I made sure most of them reviewed the topics I had already FULLY covered in class, while also including at least one question on the topic we were currently learning.
 My philosophy here is I didn’t want my students to spend time incorrectly practicing something they haven’t fully learned.
 When students practice a skill incorrectly, more time is required to reteach and break the bad habit.
 This is very different from traditional homework which typically drills the skill learned that day with little review.
 With this traditional way, students and parents are likely to become frustrated, and as a result, the homework loses its effectiveness.

 1. Students retain skills longer due to its repetitive nature.